j3k0/cordova-plugin-purchase/doc/api.md

  - `FINISHED`: purchase has been delivered by the app.
  - `OWNED`: purchase is owned (only for non-consumable and subscriptions)

-When finished, a consumable product will get back to the `LOADED` state.
+When finished, a consumable product will get back to the `VALID` state.

 ### State changes

 Each time the product changes state, an event is triggered.

+### aliases to `store` methods, added for conveniance.

 ## <a name="errors"></a>*store.Error* object